-We are progressing the implementation of our Information Governance Framework, which is forward-looking to a growing workforce and sets out plans to update the architecture and management of our information holdings.
-This will bring our records and information governance better in line with Commonwealth information management policies across electronic and hardcopy systems.
-We are progressing our recordkeeping to a fully digital environment as far as possible, recognising that there are some records that will never be able to be digitalised.
+Our Information Governance Framework has been implemented and accounts for a growing workforce.
+The Framework contains plans to update the architecture and management of our information holdings over time.
+Work is continuing to bring our records and information governance in line with Commonwealth information management policies across electronic and hardcopy systems.
+We continue to progress our recordkeeping to a digital environment as far as possible, recognising there are some records that will never be able to be digitised.